BasisResearch/millipede/README.md

 ## Supported data types

-The covariates :math:`X` are essentially arbitrary and can be continuous-valued, binary-valued, a mixture of the two, etc.
+The covariates `X` are essentially arbitrary and can be continuous-valued, binary-valued, a mixture of the two, etc.
-Currently the response :math:`Y` can be any of the following:
+Currently the response `Y` can be any of the following:

 - continuous-valued &nbsp;&nbsp; => &nbsp;&nbsp; use `NormalLikelihoodVariableSelector`
 - binary-valued &nbsp;&nbsp;&nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; => &nbsp;&nbsp; use `BernoulliLikelihoodVariableSelector`
 - bounded counts  &nbsp;&nbsp;&nbsp; &nbsp; &nbsp; => &nbsp;&nbsp; use `BinomialLikelihoodVariableSelector`